OfficeDev/office-js-docs-pr/docs/includes/sso-yeoman-project-structure.md

 The following files facilitate the SSO process and write data to the Office document.

 - In a JavaScript project, the **./src/helpers/documentHelper.js** file contains code that encapsulates the user's profile information for insertion into the current Office document.
-There is no such file in a TypeScript project.
+There's no such file in a TypeScript project.
 Instead, the code that gathers the profile information is inline in the **./src/taskpane/taskpane.ts** file.

 - The **./src/helpers/fallbackauthdialog.html** file is the UI-less page that loads the JavaScript for the fallback authentication strategy.
 The `<script>` tag to load the JavaScript is inserted into the file when Webpack.config.js runs.